 Why is filtration important in dissolution testing?

 This downstream analysis is often carried out through HPLC or UV-vis spectrophotometry, so good sample preparation, including efficient filtration, is necessary for accurate results.
-Impurities can affect the analysis and might damage the HPLC column.
+Impurities can not only affect the analysis, but may also cause damage and potential clogging to the HPLC column.

 Despite the importance of the sample preparation stage, it’s often overlooked during method development and throughout dissolution testing.
 As a result, laboratories might not be using the most appropriate membrane filters for the job, and this could be influencing results.

-What should I consider when choosing a filter for dissolution testing?
+Key considerations when choosing a filter for dissolution testing

-It’s often the case that the syringe filter you routinely use for dissolution testing is just the one that’s available in-house.
-But, evaluating potential filter membranes during method validation can help researchers optimize the technique before transferring the dissolution test process to the QC lab.
+Evaluating potential filter membranes during method validation can help you optimize the technique before transferring the dissolution test process to the QC lab.
 This optimization can also help maximize result accuracy and reproducibility.

 There are three key filter characteristics to consider when evaluating membranes: